Handshake allows employers to:

 There are several avenues you can pursue to hire the right intern candidate for your organization:

-- Post your position on our job and internship board, Purple Briefcase.
-You must to this to be compliant with Dept. of Labor laws.
+- Post your position on our job and internship board, Handshake.
+You must do this to be compliant with Dept. of Labor laws.

-- Use the 'my students' tab in Purple Briefcase to search student profiles and view resumes in the Resume Book.
+- Use the 'Search Students' tab in Handshake to search student profiles and view resumes.

 - Email your Viterbo faculty, department chair, or Dean contacts and ask them to promote to their students.